nesty11/meet/README.md

 - Given the user is viewing the list of upcoming events
 - When the user specifies a different number of events to display
 - Then the list should update to show the specified number of events

+**User Stories:**
+- As a user, I should be able to quickly view a default number of upcoming events, so that I can get a snapshot of what's happening.
+- As a user, I should be able to customize the number of displayed events, so that I can cater to my preferences and screen size.

 ### Feature 4: Use the App When Offline 📴